munificent/craftinginterpreters/book/compiling-expressions.md

 ^code compiling-chunk (2 before, 1 after)

-Right now, the chunk pointer is stored in a module level variable like we store other global state.
+Right now, the chunk pointer is stored in a module-level variable like we store other global state.
 Later, when we start compiling user-defined functions, the notion of "current chunk" gets more complicated.
 To avoid having to go back and change a lot of code, I encapsulate that logic in the `currentChunk()` function.

-We initialize this new module variable before we write any bytecode.
+We initialize this new module variable before we write any bytecode:

 ^code init-compile-chunk (2 before, 2 after)